ten-protocol/go-ten/design/bridge_design.md

 There will be the following topics initially:
 * `Transfers` - messages here will be for users transferring value across chains.
-* `Administrative` - messages here will be for administrative changes; Voted upgrades, and whitelist changes.
+* `Administration` - messages here will be for administrative changes; Voted upgrades, and whitelist changes.

 ### Transfers